 Architects around the world are adding their own personal touch to tiny houses, making these small abodes a great place to show off your sense of design.
 Tiny houses range in style from miniature log cabins to compressed Victorian homes to contemporary tree houses to nautical-inspired spaces complete with portholes.
 Since you can build tiny houses with a variety of materials and designs, the possibilities are nearly endless.

-Need to find a pro for your tiny home?Find Pros
+Ready to start your tiny home?Find Pros

 #2 They’re Mobile